vippsas/vipps-epayment-api/features/long-living-payments.md

 ## Scenario 2.
 Payment request as a link

-When a merchant does not know the phone number of the user and want to start a payment request, you could send them a link to your own landing page that in turn triggers a payment request through the API.
+Even if you don't know your customer's phone number, you can start a payment request by sending them a link to your own landing page.
+This, in turn, can trigger a payment request through the API.

 The flow for the customer will look like this: